 Once again, let’s select all elements and group them together.
 Then we set the workplane back to its original position (press W and click anywhere in the empty space).

 6. 3D Printing with Tinkercad

 That’s it!
 And it just took a few minutes!
 So let’s send it to the printers.
 Click on the Tinkercad logo and the top left corner (no worries, your object is automatically saved).

 Your new object will appear on your dashboard.
-You can either continue to edit it (by clicking on ‘Tinker This’), download a 3D printable file (.STL, .OBJ for instance), or send it to our 3D printing service by selecting ‘Order 3D Print’ and ‘i.materialise’.
-You will then be transferred to i.materialise’s 3D printing service where you can select your material (I think this would work great in rubber-like) and adjust the size of your 3D print.
+You can either continue to edit it (by clicking on ‘Tinker This’), or download a 3D printable file (.STL, .OBJ for instance).
+You can then upload your file onto i.materialise’s 3D printing service where you can select your material (I think this would work great in rubber-like) and adjust the size of your 3D print.

 This wasn’t all that difficult, was it?
 So go tinkering and create a 3D printable model – Tinkercad is definitely a great app to start with.
 And it’s more powerful than many people think.
 Take a look at this blog post in order to see some stunning examples of 3D printed objects created in Tinkercad.
 Did you already create a 3D file?
 Upload it here and order your print in any of 100+ materials and finishes!